WorldCereal/ewoc_prod/README.md

 - l8_enable_sr : if True, L8 SR will be used to complete optical time series
 - enable_sw : if True, spring wheat map will be produced

-### Steps:
+### Steps

 - Get the list of tiles that correspond to user needs
 - Group tiles by AEZ as one WorkPlan will be generated for each AEZ
 - Get and format tiles information needed to launch the WorkPlan
-- Launch WP (need the last version of ewoc_workplan-x.y.z.tar.gz)
+- Launch WP

 Several modes are proposed to extract tiles information :